kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 To this day, this is the norm.
 DBMSs pick a "join order" which is the order in which the tables should be joined iteratively 2 at a time.
-In the above example, for example there are three possible join orders:
+In the above example, for example there are three possible join orders, corresponding to different paranthesizations:
 - (i) $((F1 \bowtie F2) \bowtie F3)$; (ii) $(F1 \bowtie (F2 \bowtie F3))$;
   and (iii) $((F1 \bowtie F3) \bowtie F2)$.